Search this site:

 EXPLANATION OF THE RATING SYSTEM:

-"SF&F Reading Experience" is a part of "Dark Roasted Blend / Thrilling Wonder" family of sites.
+"SF&F Reading Experience" is part of "Dark Roasted Blend / Thrilling Wonder" family of sites.
 We try to highlight the most entertaining and rewarding science fiction and fantasy, with emphasis on memorable reader experience, not necessarily general acceptance by the critics.
-Have fun!
+Have fun, and delve into our extensive ratings and reviews!

-Most reviews were written by Avi Abrams, unless otherwise noted.
-The reviews also appear on the historical restrospective page.
-Feel free to submit your own review, if the story is not listed here.
+Most reviews are written by Avi Abrams, unless otherwise noted.
+Reviews also appear on our unique historical retrospective page Wonder Timeline of Science Fiction.
+Feel free to submit your own review, if a particular story is not listed here.

 All major OFFICIAL AWARDS are highlighted in BLUE